Helping farmers detect disease in real time

 In practical terms, we also saw the opportunity to place ourselves in the University's locus of innovation.
 To be surrounded by world-class researchers and business leaders was hugely exciting for us.

 Another reason was that the thought that Sydney Knowledge Hub could present an easy and clear path for collaboration with the university and its resources, which was a huge and unique drawcard that no other space could ever hope to match.

 Lewis: Joining the Sydney Knowledge Hub was an excellent experience for us.
 We instantly had access to a great office space and a growing community.
 The networking and events allowed us to meet important government and industry contacts.
 Another great benefit for us is the association with the university, allowing us to begin collaborating with different researchers.

 BioScout was a founding member of Sydney Knowledge Hub until July 2021.

-After seeing healthy growth, the are scaling up their manufacturing capability and have relocated to a warehouse that can support their exansion.
+After seeing healthy growth, they are scaling up their manufacturing capability and have relocated to a warehouse that can support their expansion.

 With BioScout able to analyse thousands of airborne particulates like pollen, microorganisms and environmental toxins, a plethora of healthcare applications looks likely in future.